 - Improves concentration – Ketosis ensures steady and stable flow of ketones to the brain.
 Being on a ketogenic diet, you avoid big swings in your blood sugar level and that results in better mental focus and improved concentration.
 There is a wrong notion that consumption of lots of carbohydrates is required for your brain to function properly while the reality is it’s applicable only when ketones are unavailable.
 Many people use keto diets just to make their mental performance better.

 - Increases physical stamina – Keto diet can significantly raise physical stamina and endurance by providing you with continual supply of energy of your body’s fat stores.
 Supply of stored carbohydrates or glycogen lasts for only a couple of hours of active exercise or even less.
 But the fat stores much more energy that can easily last for a couple of weeks and even months.
 As you get adapted with burning carbohydrates, your fat stores will become hardly available and thus they can’t properly fuel your brain.
 And that requires you to fill up continuously by eating not only before, during and after long exercise sessions but also before, during and after your normal, daily activities in order to avoid hunger.
 But with a ketogenic diet, this issue can be easily resolved.
+You can try variations on this basic exercise, contract and release your PC muscles quickly, several times in succession.
+Or practice contracting them very slowly.
+Joy ON Kehel Exerciser is a game-changer.
 As your brain and body get constantly fueled by your body’s fat stores and it keeps you active and energetic always.

 - Ensures better metabolic syndrome – Ketogenic diet helps improving the most important markers of metabolic syndrome like insulin level, lipid profile, HDL – cholesterol and fasting blood sugar level.